nrfconnect/sdk-nrf/doc/nrf/templates/mesh_model_server_client_template.rst

 .. note::
    This section is valid for server models only.

-The XYZ Server model can assume several states, all described in this section.
+The XYZ Server model contains the following states:

 Generic Power On: `bt_mesh_template_location_state`
     The Generic Power On state controls the default value of the disco light when the device powers up.